 Bari Weinberger: We’ll catch you next time.
 Thanks!

 Do you have questions about child custody or child custody evaluations?
 Our attorneys are here to help.
-Please contact us today to schedule your free confidential consultation.
+Please contact us today to schedule your confidential consultation.

 More Expert Q&As